 It is a myth that adding cream to your coffee will keep it from staining your teeth.
 The dark pigment is still there even if you mix it with dairy, and as we mentioned above, adding creamer takes away from the health benefits of drinking coffee.

 Again, drinking water is a good practice to protect your teeth.
 If you drink the water directly after your coffee, it will wash away the pigments and keep them from staining your teeth.
 Of course, brushing will help, too, but wait a while because the acid in coffee weakens the enamel to the point where brushing may actually damage your teeth.

-If your teeth have already experienced some staining from drinking coffee, then you should consider visiting Newman Springs Dental Care for a teeth whitening solution.
-Your teeth whitening experience will begin in our office in Lincroft.
-We will prepare dental trays with the appropriate amount of dental bleach, and apply them during your visit.
+If your teeth have already experienced some staining from drinking coffee, then you should consider a professional teeth whitening solution.
+At our office in Lincroft, NJ we have help many of our patients remove coffee stains from their teeth.
+To remove coffee stains we prepare dental trays with the appropriate amount of dental bleach, and apply them during your visit.
 Sometimes the treatment will continue at home, depending on your needs.